hsandt/sonic-pico8/README.md

 ### Assets

+Sega Games Co., Ltd owns the Sonic the Hedgehog trademark and copyrights on the original assets.

-Most assets are derivative works of Sonic the Hedgehog, especially the Master System and Mega Drive games.
-They have been created, either manually or with a conversion tool, for demonstration purpose.
+Most assets are derivative works of classic Sonic the Hedgehog games.
+They have been made with a combination or automated conversion and manual work, depending on the asset's complexity. for demonstration purpose.

 #### Sprites